Danton (1983 film): Principal cast

+Production

+In 2019, Emmanuelle Debever, who plays Louison, accused Depardieu of sexually harassing her on the set.
+In December 2023, she took her own life after a TV documentary on Depardieu's crimes against women came to light.

 Reception

 The film had been sponsored by France's first socialist government for decades, in anticipation of the bicentenary of the Revolution in 1989.
 Before its release, a private showing to the President of the Republic, François Mitterrand, and the Minister of Culture, Jack Lang, evoked a frosty reaction.
 They had not expected such a cynical tale of power politics, show trials and cold-blooded judicial murder, familiar though it all was in Eastern Europe under Soviet control.